tidy-finance/website/docs/40_fixed_effects_and_clustering.md

 Apart from biased estimators, we usually have to deal with potentially complex dependencies of our residuals with each other.
 Such dependencies in the residuals invalidate the i.i.d. assumption of OLS and lead to biased standard errors.
 With biased OLS standard errors, we cannot reliably interpret the statistical significance of our estimated coefficients.

 In our setting, the residuals may be correlated across years for a given firm (time-series dependence), or, alternatively, the residuals may be correlated across different firms (cross-section dependence).
-One of the most common approaches to dealing with such dependence is the use of *clustered standard errors* [@Petersen2008].\index{Standard errors!Clustered} The idea behind clustering is that the correlation of residuals *within* a cluster can be of any form, i.e., we do not have to assume any parametric form.
+One of the most common approaches to dealing with such dependence is the use of *clustered standard errors* [@Petersen2008].\index{Standard errors!Clustered} The idea behind clustering is that the correlation of residuals *within* a cluster can be of any form.
 As the number of clusters grows, the cluster-robust standard errors become consistent [@Lang2007;@Wooldridge2010].
 A natural requirement for clustering standard errors in practice is hence a sufficiently large number of clusters.
 Typically, around at least 30 to 50 clusters are seen as sufficient [@Cameron2011].

 Instead of relying on the i.i.d. assumption, we can use the cluster option in the `feols`-function as above.
 The code chunk below applies both one-way clustering by firm, as well as two-way clustering by firm and year.